10 Best Proteins for Babies

 You might think of babies as mini bodybuilders…though they’re far from pumping iron, they make incredible gains during their first year of life!
 Babies triple their size by 12 months, and that massive amount of growth requires plenty of nutrition (especially from protein).

 When introducing solids, many parents’ first instinct might be to load Baby up with fruits and veggies.
 And while, yes, fruits and veggies offer lots of valuable nutrients, they come up short on the protein babies need.
 On average, your babbling bundle needs about 11 grams of protein daily, which can be broken down into one to four tablespoons servings between 6 months and 12 months of age.
+Then, between the ages of 1 and 3 years, your tot’s needs bump to about 13 grams daily.

 So, alongside those carrot and spinach purees, make sure you’re serving up plenty of muscle-building proteins too.
 A good place to start?
 These 10 protein-rich foods that will help support your baby’s growth and development.